Which? Campaigns Which? campaigns on issues that matter to consumers, from bills to banks

 We're working to put a stop to dodgy sales and marketing practices, encourage more competition in the energy market, and make energy companies offer clearer information about how you can cut your energy costs.

-And we're increasing our activity campaigning about food issues – looking into food price rises, persuading more food chains to display calorie information and asking for consistent unit pricing.
+And we're increasing our activity – looking into food price rises, persuading more food chains to display calorie information and asking for consistent unit pricing.

 As always, your consumer rights will be at the heart of our work so you're likely to see Which? in the media, challenging the government and developing our online advice to help make you as powerful as the organisations you deal with in your daily lives.